 - Charges from searches

 - Building insurance costs

 The buyer should not just receive their deposit but recompense for any interests attracted by the deposit from the date of the exchange.
 If you are a buyer considering to pull out an exchange, decide if the deposit is worth losing.
 For a seller considering to sell quickly, notice that potential buyers will be curious to find out why you are in so much hurry to sell to take advantage of the benefits that come with pulling out of an exchange.Get an Instant Quote >>

 How can you Reduce the Risk?

-There are certain things you can do to protect yourself from the pain of losses experienced when pulling out of an exchange.
+There are certain things you can do to protect yourself from the pain of losses experienced when pulling out of a house purchase before exchange.
 Whether it is a change of heart, circumstance or the fault of your solicitor, it can be tough to protect yourself from a failed completion.
 Below, we tell you what you can do,

 Reduce the Exchange and the Completion Time